jamolnng/OpenCL-CUDA-Tutorials/README.md

 # OpenCL-CUDA-Tutorials
-Sources for OpenCL and CUDA tutorials at http://jlaning.com
+Sources for OpenCL and CUDA tutorials.

 This is as much a learning experience for me as it will be with you so bear with me.
 I try to comment my code and explain what I am doing to the best of my ability however I will not be getting too technical.